Woodmont Investment Counsel LLC Has $568,000 Stock Position in Delta Air Lines, Inc. (NYSE:DAL)

 Delta Air Lines Trading Down 1.5 %

-Delta Air Lines (NYSE:DAL – Get Free Report) last posted its quarterly earnings data on Thursday, July 13th.
-The transportation company reported $2.68 earnings per share for the quarter, topping the consensus estimate of $2.40 by $0.28.
+Delta Air Lines (NYSE:DAL – Get Free Report) last announced its quarterly earnings results on Thursday, July 13th.
+The transportation company reported $2.68 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.40 by $0.28.
 Delta Air Lines had a return on equity of 59.56% and a net margin of 5.36%.
-The business had revenue of $15.58 billion for the quarter, compared to analysts’ expectations of $14.44 billion.
-During the same quarter in the previous year, the firm earned $1.44 earnings per share.
-The business’s revenue was up 12.7% on a year-over-year basis.
+The business had revenue of $15.58 billion during the quarter, compared to the consensus estimate of $14.44 billion.
+During the same quarter in the prior year, the company posted $1.44 earnings per share.
+Delta Air Lines’s revenue was up 12.7% compared to the same quarter last year.
 On average, sell-side analysts anticipate that Delta Air Lines, Inc. will post 6.67 earnings per share for the current fiscal year.

 Delta Air Lines Cuts Dividend